luiul/sql-bootcamp/README.md

 - `age()`
 - `to_char()`

 `extract(field FROM source)` allows you to "extract" or obtain a sub-component of a date value.
-Valid values for field can be found in the [documentation](https://www.postgresql.org/docs/13/functions-datetime.html).Basic syntax:
+Valid values for field can be found in the [documentation](https://www.postgresql.org/docs/13/functions-datetime.html).
+Basic syntax:

 ```sql
 extract(year from date_col)